-By: /s/ Douglas O. Ebersole

-Douglas O. Ebersole Chief Executive Officer (acting) (Principal Executive Officer)
+/s/ Mark McDade Mark McDade Chief Executive Officer (Principal Executive Officer)

-By: /s/ Robert Kirkman
+/s/ Robert Kirkman

+Robert L. Kirkman

+Vice President, Business

+Development and Corporate

+Communications

-Robert L. Kirkman Vice President, Business Development and Corporate Communications (Principal Accounting Officer)
+(Principal Accounting Officer)

-CERTIFICATION BY DOUGLAS O. EBERSOLE PURSUANT TO SECURITIES EXCHANGE ACT RULE 13a-14

-I, Douglas O. Ebersole, certify that:

-1. I have reviewed the report being filed;

-2. Based on my knowledge, the report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by the report;

-3. Based on my knowledge, the financial statements, and other financial information included in the report, fairly present in all material respects the financial condition, results of operations and cash flows of the registrant as of, and for, the periods presented in the report;

-4. The registrant's other certifying officer and I are responsible for establishing and maintaining disclosure controls and procedures (as such term is defined in paragraph (c) of this section) for the registrant and have:

-a.
-Designed such disclosure controls and procedures to ensure that material information relating to the registrant, including its consolidated subsidiaries, is made known to us by others within those entities, particularly during the period in which the periodic reports are being prepared;

-b.
-Evaluated the effectiveness of the registrant 's disclosure controls and procedures as of a date within 90 days prior to the filing date of the report ("Evaluation Date"); and c.
-Presented in the report our conclusions about the effectiveness of the disclosure controls and procedures based on our evaluation as of the Evaluation Date;

-5. The registrant's other certifying officer and I have disclosed, based on our most recent evaluation, to the registrant's auditors and the audit committee of the board of directors (or persons fulfilling the equivalent function):

-a.
-All significant deficiencies in the design or operation of internal controls which could adversely affect the registrant's ability to record, process, summarize and report financial data and have identified for the registrant's auditors any material weaknesses in internal controls; and b.
-Any fraud, whether or not material, that involves management or other employees who have a significant role in the registrant's internal controls; and

-6. The registrant's other certifying officer and I have indicated in the report whether or not there were significant changes in internal controls or in other factors that could significantly affect internal controls subsequent to the date of our most recent evaluation, including any corrective actions with regard to significant deficiencies and material weaknesses.

-Date: November 12, 2002
+CERTIFICATION

+- I, Mark McDade, certify that: - 1.
+I have reviewed this quarterly report on Form 10-Q of Protein Design Labs, Inc.; - 2.
+Based on my knowledge, this quarterly report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this quarterly report; - 3.
+Based on my knowledge, the financial statements, and other financial information included in this quarterly report, fairly present in all material respects the financial condition, results of operations and cash flows of the registrant as of, and for, the periods presented in this quarterly report; - 4.
+The registrant's other certifying officer and I are responsible for establishing and maintaining disclosure controls and procedures (as defined in Exchange Act Rules 13a-14 and 15d-14) for the registrant and have: - a.
+Designed such disclosure controls and procedures to ensure that material information relating to the registrant, including its consolidated subsidiaries, is made known to us by others within those entities, particularly during the period in which the periodic reports are being prepared; - b.
+Evaluated the effectiveness of the registrant 's disclosure controls and procedures as of a date within 90 days prior to the filing date of the report ("Evaluation Date"); and - c.
+Presented in the report our conclusions about the effectiveness of the disclosure controls and procedures based on our evaluation as of the Evaluation Date; - 5.
+The registrant's other certifying officer and I have disclosed, based on our most recent evaluation, to the registrant's auditors and the audit committee of the board of directors (or persons fulfilling the equivalent function): - a.
+All significant deficiencies in the design or operation of internal controls which could adversely affect the registrant's ability to record, process, summarize and report financial data and have identified for the registrant's auditors any material weaknesses in internal controls; and - b.
+Any fraud, whether or not material, that involves management or other employees who have a significant role in the registrant's internal controls; and - 6.
+The registrant's other certifying officer and I have indicated in this quarterly report whether or not there were significant changes in internal controls or in other factors that could significantly affect internal controls subsequent to the date of our most recent evaluation, including any corrective actions with regard to significant deficiencies and material weaknesses.

+Date: May 14, 2003

+/s/ Mark McDade

+Mark McDade

-/s/ Douglas O Ebersole Douglas O. Ebersole Chief Executive Officer (acting)
+Chief Executive Officer

 (Principal Executive Officer)